chetanreddy1412/Safe-RL/README.md

 a safety layer (built using SSS and CSP) that is learned by the agent during the training.
 We focus on continuous control environments which have a wide range of applications in robotics and autonomous systems.

-## Implementation
-1. The human provides a conservative safe set and an action set which ensures that the agent never leaves the safe set.
-2. We define three regions in the state space - marginally safe set, safe set and unsafe set.
-3. The agent is free to take its own action in the safe set.
-4. In the marginally safe set, action masking would be employed and an action is chosen from a conservative action set.
-5. The algorithm is implemented for continuous control using DDPG (Deep Deterministic Policy Gradients).

 ## Results: